Which of these two situations is true for you:

 4. Act to improve customer experience

-Depending on the method you use and what you find out, you can prepare an action plan.
+Depending on the method you use and what you find out, you can prepare a customer experience strategy.
 Some conclusions will be straightforward.
 For example, your customers may tell you they want to reach you via a web chat, which is an easy fix.

 Other conclusions may be more difficult to draw.
 If that’s the case, you’ll have to look into specific data points and run more complex VoC analyses.
 Companies like Lexalytics specialize in advanced VoC analytics, deeper customer insights, and data visualizations.